 Nonfiction of general interest only.
 All submissions should be addressed to “nonfiction editor.”
 There are no restrictions on length or topic, but we suggest that writers familiarize themselves with nonfiction from previous issues.
 Queries are welcome.
 Excerpts from book-length nonfiction manuscripts will be considered, but must be able to stand alone.

 The Jeffrey E. Smith Editors’ Prize

 The Missouri Reviews sponsors the annual Jeffrey E. Smith Editors’ Prize Contest in fiction, poetry, and essay, with a winner and three finalists named in each category.
 Length restrictions are 25 pages for fiction and essay, 10 pages for poetry.
 Winners will be published in the following spring issue plus each will receive a cash prize: $5,000 each for fiction, poetry, and essay.
-Postmark deadline is October 1 (Update: This has been extended to October 8th, 2012!).
-A $20 fee per submission includes a one-year subscription.
+Postmark deadline is October 1.
+A $25 fee per submission includes a one-year subscription.
 The complete guidelines can be found here and a list of recent winners here.

 [genre] Editor or contest category

 357 McReynolds Hall